SeryioGonzalez/Azure_IoT_Lab/iothub/README.md

 10. Once the creation process has completed, the following window will show up
 ![Snapshot](../images/iot-hub-4.PNG "Azure IoT Hub Service")

-11. Press **Go to Resource"** in the previous image and a window like the following will show up
+11. Press **Go to Resource** in the previous image and a window like the following will show up

 ![Snapshot](../images/iot-hub-5.PNG "Azure IoT Hub Service")